acmertz/intermezzo.js/README.md

 - Update the UI (you should use [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) to repeatedly check the playback state if you want to perform your own actions during playback)
 - Render to a Canvas

-## Why BulletTime.js?
+## Why intermezzo.js?
-BulletTime.js provides a simple way for you to create a timeline of arbitrary "events" and perform actions when those events begin or end.
+intermezzo.js provides a simple way for you to create a timeline of arbitrary "events" and perform actions when those events begin or end.
 It makes no assumptions about the purpose of those events (you have to specify your own callbacks).

 ## Usage and examples
-### Create a new instance of BulletTime:
+### Create a new instance of Intermezzo:
-You may create multiple instances of BulletTime within the same page.
+You may create multiple instances of Intermezzo within the same page.
 Instances operate independently of each other, and each instance creates its own Worker thread.

-    var bullet = new BulletTime()
+    var intermezzo = new Intermezzo()

 ### Add an event to the timeline:
 Add an event to the timeline with the specified `time` and `duration`.
 If included, function `callback` is called when the event begins or ends during timeline playback.
-The event's unique ID (within this particular instance of BulletTime) is returned.
+The event's unique ID (within this particular instance of Intermezzo) is returned.

-    var eventId = bullet.addEvent(time, duration, callback)
+    var eventId = intermezzo.addEvent(time, duration, callback)

 ### Remove an event from the timeline:
 Remove an existing event from the timeline by passing the ID returned from `addEvent`.

-    bullet.removeEvent(eventId)
+    intermezzo.removeEvent(eventId)

 ### Begin playback:
 Start playing back the timeline.
-Playback can only begin if the duration is greater than 0ms (calling `play` on an instance of BulletTime with no events will have no effect).
+Playback can only begin if the duration is greater than 0ms (calling `play` on an instance of Intermezzo with no events will have no effect).

-    bullet.play()
+    intermezzo.play()

 ### Pause playback:
 Pause the playback.
 Has no effect if playback is already paused.

-    bullet.pause()
+    intermezzo.pause()

 ### Seek to a time in milliseconds:
 Seek the timeline to a specific time in milliseconds.
 Has no effect if playback is in progress (you must pause playback before seeking).

-    bullet.seek(time)
+    intermezzo.seek(time)

 ### Register a callback:
 Fire a callback when one of the following things occurs (use one of these for the value of `type`):